-At the end of May the Chancellor announced an extension to the Self-employment Income Support Scheme which may be of help to certain of our CIS contractors, depending upon their circumstances.
+At the end of May the Chancellor announced an extension to the Self-employment Income Support Scheme which may be of help to some of our CIS contractors, depending upon their circumstances.

 The original scheme described how the Government would make a grant to self-employed workers based on their previous earnings over the last 3 years, worth up to 80% of earnings and capped at £2,500 per month.

 To be eligible you needed to have annual profits (business income less business expenditure) of less than £50,000 per year.
 Workers’ Self-Assessment Tax Returns were the key evidence on which the calculation would be based.

 The latest announcement by the Chancellor was that eligible businesses will be able to claim a second and final grant in August.